MaheshDhingra/StelLang/stellang/web/blog/2025-01-19-rewrite-to-rust.md

 ---
 slug: rewrite-to-rust
 title: Stel's Rewrite to Rust
-authors: kazooki
+authors: Mahesh
 tags: [Stel, blog, rust, rewrite]
 ---

 # Stel's Rewrite to Rust

 Stel's rewrite to Rust is a significant milestone in the Stel's development.
 This rewrite aims to improve the language's performance, readability, and maintainability.
-Rewrite has been planned by Kazooki.
+Rewrite has been planned by Mahesh.

 ## Rewrite Process